Tutorial

 • βœ… Matching color accuracy across all product variants

-AI tools like Picoko excel here β€” once you define your model characteristics and scene style, every generated image automatically follows the same aesthetic.
+AI tools like Picoko's AI Product Photoshoot excel here β€” once you define your model characteristics and scene style, every generated image automatically follows the same aesthetic.
 This is significantly harder to achieve with traditional photography across multiple shoots.
+The Visual Syntax Framework is a proven way to lock in that consistency.

 5. Show Scale and Context with Size References